iangohy/tic-tack-toe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created based on the tutorial on React (https://reactjs.org/tutorial/tutorial.html).

 ## Available Scripts